open-telemetry/opentelemetry.io/content/en/blog/2024/demo-skyscanner/index.md

 one-time viewings of documents or videos.
 Instead, it’s through practical exercises that include situations with never-before-seen (or at least rarely seen) problems.
-This helps the company reduce the time to mitigate an issue (TTM), which goes from when a first responder acknowledges the incident to the time users stop suffering from the incident.
+This helps the company reduce the time to mitigate an issue (TTM), which starts when a first responder acknowledges the incident, until users stop suffering from the incident.

 ## Environment